IBM/SalesEnablement-VMware-L3-draft/docs/TechZoneEnvironment.md

     Before proceeding, read and understand the details about the ITZ environment and your access in the ITZ IBM Cloud account.

     - You must first accept the invitation to join the ITZ IBM Cloud account before you will be able to access it.
-Details below in the step-by-step guidance
+Details below in the step-by-step guidance.

     - Your user ID in the ITZ IBM Cloud account is limited.
-You will **NOT** be able create, delete, or modify the pre-provisioned resources.
+You will **not** be able create new IBM Cloud resources (for example you will not be able to provision an VCF as a Service instance).
+You will **not** be able to delete, or modify the pre-provisioned resources.

-    - Your user ID **will** have permission to create, delete, and modify resources in the provisioned VCF as a Service instances.
+    - Your user ID **will** have permission to create, delete, and modify resources in the provisioned VCF as a Service instances using VMware vCloud Director (VCD).

     - In the VCF as a Service instances, do not delete or modify any of the pre-provisioned resources as described in the demonstration guide.

     - In the VCF as a Service instances, you are responsible for deleting any resources you create.
 Do this before your ITZ reservation expires.

     - Remember, that the environment is shared by all users of the environment.
-Do **NOT** delete or modify resources created by other users.
+Do **not** delete or modify resources created by other users.

 ## Creating a reservation
 Follow these steps to create a reservation in ITZ.